How It WorksFAQAbout(484) 444-3503team@acolite.aiGet a Quote →

 General liability insurance for Pennsylvania contractors

-Pennsylvania contractor GL is moderately priced, less expensive than New York or New Jersey, more expensive than flyover states.
+Pennsylvania general liability insurance for contractors is moderately priced, less expensive than New York or New Jersey, more expensive than most flyover states.
 Philadelphia metro runs higher than the rest of the state due to litigation density.
-Standard markets are broadly available for most trades; roofing, demolition, and a few other high-hazard classes go to E&S.
+Standard markets are broadly available for most trades; roofing, demolition, and a few other high-hazard classes go to E&S. PA does not impose a single statewide GL minimum for every contractor, the practical requirement comes from the Home Improvement Consumer Protection Act (HICPA, 73 P.S. §517.2) for residential remodelers, from municipal trade licenses in Philadelphia and Pittsburgh, and from the commercial contracts and GC sub-agreements you sign.

 10+ carriers shopped · Serving Pennsylvania contractors · Regulated by PA DOI